 So open up your online banking, go to the Direct Debits tab, and review each and every supplier to see if you could be getting a better deal elsewhere, or if you can ditch them entirely.

-If you inform HMRC ahead of time that you won’t be able to make your payment, you can arrange to pay your tax at a later date, and pay 3% interest in the meantime.
+If you inform HMRC ahead of time that you won’t be able to make your payment, you may be able to arrange to pay your tax at a later date and pay them 3% interest in the meantime.
 With interest on business loans sitting anywhere between 7% and 15% you could save a chunk of change by dealing with HMRC directly.
 Our article on fines and late filing penalties could be useful.

 Your business may be a mumbling, calcified wreck, but the best cure is a bit of dedication and careful planning.
 Stop feasting on brains and instead gorge yourself on rigorous cash flow management, and you can return to profit, growth, and health.